 Motivation factors may differ by gender.
 In one study, weight loss was the greatest motivator to exercise for women, and muscle tone was the primary motivator for men.
 Unfortunately, effects on appearances may take a long time to show, discouraging people from continuing an exercise program even though their health is improving.

 Motivating Children and Adolescents

-Overweight among children and adolescents has now become an epidemic in the United States.
-Children should be vigorously active for at least 20 - 60 minutes 3 - 5 days a week.
+Overweight among children and adolescents have now become an epidemic in the United States.
+Children should be vigorously active for at least 20 to 60 minutes for 3 to 5 days a week.
 Parents and schools must be imaginative and rigorous in encouraging children to exercise.